drvinceknight/pfm/_sources/chapters/02-algebra/why/main.md

 sympy.expand(expression)
 ```

-This is one example of why Sympy is an effective tool for mathematicians.
+This is one example of why `sympy` is an effective tool for mathematicians.
 The other one seen in this chapter is being able to compute expressions with no
 numerical value at all: